Data model

 deleted_at timestamp Date of deletion

-Data model export references applications, (logical) clusters, and servers logics attached to a physical server.
+The data model export lists applications, (logical) clusters, and logical servers linked with a physical server.

-In the application, an application can be attached to a physical server from a physical server object.
+In the app, an application can be linked with a physical server from a physical server object.

-A cluster can be attached to a physical server from these two types of objects.
+A cluster can be linked with a physical server from these two types of objects.

-A logical server can be attached to a physical server from these two types of objects.
+A logical server can be linked with a physical server from these two types of objects.

-For readability, fields defined in the data model but unused for the moment in application for table physical_servers have been grouped into the following table:
+For readability purpose, fields defined in the data model but unused in the app for the table physical_servers have been gathered into the following table:

 Champ Type Description